seven1m/lydia/README.md

 I knew nothing about grammars, parsers, or the like before I started this project, and am learning as I go. **Again, this is a toy language and not meant for real work.**

+The language is taking shape as I learn.
+For now, it's starting to resemble a **functional language**.

 ## Syntax

     # assignment